szegedai/hun-date-parser/README.md

 ### Setting search scope in case of ambiguous input

 For the function `text2datetime`, the parameter `search_scope` is used to specify the desired time interval for parsing inputs.

-- The default value, `SearchScopes.PRACTICAL_NOT_RESTRICTED`, does not restrict whether the scope of the search is in the past or the future.
-However, to minimize false matches, it generally restricts year mentions to be between 1900 and 2100.
+- The default value, `SearchScopes.NOT_RESTRICTED`, does not restrict whether the scope of the search is in the past or the future.
   - For example, when Tuesday is parsed, the date for the Tuesday of the given week will be returned, without considering whether that date is in the past or the future.
-  - As the number 3000 is unlikely to be considered a year value in everyday contexts, so it is ignored.
-  - The output datetime can still be later than 2100 or earlier than 1900 with mentions of 'Counted Time Frames' (e.g., `100000 nap múlva`).
-- `SearchScopes.NOT_RESTRICTED` is similar to `SearchScopes.PRACTICAL_NOT_RESTRICTED` but applies no restrictions at all regarding the range of valid years.
 - To prefer future dates in case of ambiguity, use the value `SearchScopes.FUTURE_DAY`.
   - In this case, when Tuesday is parsed, the function will return the nearest Tuesday in the future, not necessarily the current week's Tuesday.
 - Similarly, to search in the past, nudging the library to prefer past dates is possible with the value `SearchScopes.PAST_SEARCH`.
   - For instance, if May is parsed by the function, with this setting, and if this year's May is still in the future, last year's May will be returned.
   - Please note that when there's no ambiguity, the function can still return future or past dates, even when a different preference is specified.

+The flag `realistic_year_required` can be set in order to minimize false matches, it generally restricts year mentions to be between 1900 and 2100.
+  - It defaults to true.
+  - As the number 3000 is unlikely to be considered a year value in everyday contexts, it is ignored.
+  - The output datetime can still be later than 2100 or earlier than 1900 with mentions of 'Counted Time Frames' (e.g., `100000 nap múlva`).

 An example:
 ```python